Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 3. DeepSeek Coder 1.3B (Q4_K_M) — ~1GB RAM

 The lightest model for code.
-Ideal for IDE autocompletion — fast, doesn't overload the system, can be kept running in the background along with VS Code, browser, and terminal.
+Ideal for IDE autocompletion — fast, doesn't load the system, can be kept running in the background along with VS Code, browser, and terminal.
+If your main task is inline autocomplete, not a full chat, this model is still relevant.

 ollama pull deepseek-coder:1.3b